Ex-Murdoch editor Brooks arrested again over hacking

 Brooks, her husband and three others were later released on police bail until a date in April.

-The 43-year-old former News of the World editor, instantly recognizable for her long red hair, was arrested in July over different allegations but only after she arrived at a London police station by appointment.

-News Corp, Murdoch's media empire, owned the now-defunct News of the World Sunday tabloid at the centre of the investigations.
+News Corp (NWSA.O), Murdoch's media empire, owned the now-defunct News of the World Sunday tabloid at the centre of the investigations.
 It declined to comment on the arrests although it did confirm that Mark Hanna, the head of security at its British newspaper arm, had also been held.

 The police did not name those it had arrested.